First let me explain the "organizations".

 It is VERY important to RSVP if you plan to attend a ski week.
 During the training week this allows the resort to staff the instructors appropriately and during a normal ski week this allows the resort to plan food, staffing, and venues appropriately.

-For those attending as an American Airlines employee/retiree or guest, once you become a member, please n
+For those attending as an American Airlines employee/retiree or guest, once you become a member, please navigate to the ski week/s you plan to attend and complete the RSVP form.

 AMERICAN AIRLINES TRAINING CAMP